spiral/docs/framework/container.md

 }
 ```

-Now, you will always receive the same instance from IoC container by doing the injection.
+Now, you will always receive the same instance from the IoC container by doing the injection.

-Alternative approach does not require Bootloader and can be defined on class itself, implement interface `Spiral\Core\Container\SingletonInterface`
+The alternative approach does not require Bootloader and can be defined via class itself, implement interface `Spiral\Core\Container\SingletonInterface`
 to declare to the container that class must be constructed only once:

 ```php